 Q: How far is Signal Mountain Lodge from Yellowstone National Park?

 A: About 27 miles, about a 45 minute drive, from the South Entrance into Yellowstone.

 Q: What is the Signal Mountain Lodge Deposit and Cancellation policy?

 A: To guarantee your reservation we require the first night's deposit, including tax.
 We will send written confirmation after we obtain your deposit.
-Cancellations are subject to a $20 per room administrative fee and are accepted up to seven days prior to arrival.
-Cancellation of or changes to dates of reservation within 7 days of arrival constitutes full forfeiture of deposit.
-Groups with a combined total of more than 3 rooms will be subject to a 28 day cancellation/change policy and must be approved by management.
+All cancellations regardless of reason (inclement weather, flight changes, travel plan changes, etc…) will be charged a $20 per room administrative fee and are accepted up to 7 days prior to arrival by 11:59 p.m.
+MST.
+Cancellation within 7 days of arrival constitutes full forfeiture of deposit.
+ANY date changes (including arrival date and departure date) are accepted up to 7 days prior to arrival.
+Date changes within 7 days of arrival constitutes full forfeiture of deposit.
+Groups traveling together with a combined total of more than 3 rooms are subject to a 28 day cancellation/change policy and must be approved by Management.
 We do not have restaurant or gathering space for groups.
-(Note: Reservations including the nights of August 20 and 21, 2017 require a 14 day notice to cancel or change and must maintain a 3 night minimum.
-Cancellations for May and October reservations will be subject to a 3-day cancellation/change policy for reservations of 3 or fewer rooms; administrative fee still applies.)
+(Note: May and October reservations will be subject to a 3 day cancellation/change policy for reservations of 3 or fewer rooms; admin. fee still applies.)

 Q: What is the difference between Jackson and Jackson Hole?